Midhilesh4890/Large-Language-models-practice/README.md

-### This repo contains files for different large language models practice
+This repo contains of types of practice files on LLMs